yixuan/hugo-blog-en/content/_index.md

 ---
-title: Yixuan's Blog
+title: Yixuan's Homepage
 ---

 <img src="https://i.imgur.com/jTtRJ.png" class="align-right"/>

-This is my personal homepage written in English (and in [Markdown](https://daringfireball.net/projects/markdown/)), a site mainly to record my study in Statistics and some other related topics.
+This is my personal homepage mainly to record my study and research in statistics.

-Some years ago when I read the book *Statistics And Truth*, I found the statements in its preface quite interesting:
+Some years ago when I read the book *Statistics And Truth* by C. R. Rao, I found the words in its preface quite interesting:

 > All knowledge is, in final analysis, history.
 >